-The gold standard on making a condo smoke-free By Amazon Customer on February 24, 2016
+The gold standard on making a condo smoke-free – Amazon Verified Customer, February 24, 2016

 “I previously worked for the American Lung Association under a health initiative designed to provide free assistance and consultation to management companies, condo owners, and condo boards on the benefits of restricting smoking inside the unit.
 While adult smoking is by far the minority, and nothing hurts the resale value of condo more than tobacco smoke, when it comes to a community or association restricting smoking inside all the units, great difficulties amount.

 “The casual argument between the smoker’s rights vs. the nonsmokers was painstakingly a motif in board meetings I attended, mostly among nonsmokers, until I read this book.
 In short summary, Dr. Joyce Starr wrote this book as a catalogue of how she worked with her condo board and condo owners in changing the governing documents, making secondhand smoke a nuisance and restricting smoking inside the unit.
 Her work is essentially a guidebook (and may I say the gold standard) on how to successfully make these changes.”

 We will email you a download link.
 Please provide a valid email address.